Earthly users and prospective users - today we are announcing our switch to Business Source License 1.1 (BSL).

 In response to this behavior, innovators have adapted by introducing limitations to their licenses.
 The licenses are no longer open-source in the purest form, however, the source code is made available (hence the name “source-available license”) to be used in wide applications, with certain limitations.
 Examples of notable switches include MongoDB, CockroachDB, Timescale, Elastic, and many others.

 As creators of developer tooling and cloud infrastructure, we are incentivized to create the biggest possible positive impact in our industry.
 To do that we need investor support to scale the creation from a basement project to a world-class offering.
 To get investor support, we need sustainable revenue and a shot at becoming the next exciting company on Wall Street.
 And to build sustainable revenue, we need tech giants to play fair.
 More success stories create more grass-root creators and more excitement in investor communities, which continue to fuel this positive feedback cycle.
 Innovation is thus democratized.
-At the end of the day, the user wins, and society wins.
+The user wins, and society wins.

 If this delicate chain is broken, the end result is that innovation is hindered.
-Investors cannot safely bet on these companies, creators cannot sustain open-source as a side-hustle forever (at the end of the day they need to put food on the table) and startups cannot hire top talent to scale the innovation engine beyond a small Sunday project.
+Investors cannot safely bet on these companies, creators cannot sustain open-source as a side-hustle forever (they need to put food on the table) and startups cannot hire top talent to scale the innovation engine beyond a small Sunday project.

 Preventing copy-cats from taking over the business model allows us as an industry to sustain this fly-wheel of innovation and continue to serve society.
 We believe that every open-core company should be a source-available company.